Health Benefits

 Antioxidant Activity Validation

-Laboratory analysis using standardized ABTS assays confirms cacao mucilage's exceptional antioxidant capacity at 8.54 µM TE/mL.
-This measurement places it among the highest-scoring natural antioxidant sources, with activity levels significantly exceeding many established superfruits including pomegranate, açaí, and goji berries.
+According to laboratory analysis using standardized ABTS testing, research confirms the exceptional antioxidant capacity of cacao mucilage at 8.54 µM TE/mL.
+This measurement places it among the highest natural antioxidant sources, with activity levels significantly exceeding many established superfruits, including pomegranate, açaÃ, and goji berries, indicating significant free radical scavenging capacity.